jaiarobotics/jaiabot/src/doc/markdown/page60_mission_management.md

 - EvBottomDepthAbort: Triggered when bot depth reaches a minimum value (default is set to 0).
 Bot will drive to last goal after doing a constant heading.
 - EvDviePrepComplete: Triggered when the the timeout is reached in the DivePrep State.
 - EvDiveRising: Triggered when bot is making progress to the surface while in PoweredAscent.
 The bot will switch back into UnpoweredAscent.
-- EvBotNotVerticle: Triggered when the bot is not verticle while in PoweredAscent.
+- EvBotNotVertical: Triggered when the bot is not vertical while in PoweredAscent.
 The bot will switch back into UnpoweredAscent.

 #### Internal events